haminic/em-notes/README.md

 ## ▸ Credits 💳

 A big thanks to Evan Chen for inspiring much of my preamble and formatting.
-Specifically, parts of my preamble are adapted from his [`evan.sty`](https://github.com/vEnhance/dotfiles/blob/main/texmf/tex/latex/evan/evan.sty).
-While my preamble is currently a bit messy, filled with random macros and inconsistent naming schemes, I do plan on cleaning it up at *some* point.
+Parts of my preamble are adapted from his [`evan.sty`](https://github.com/vEnhance/dotfiles/blob/main/texmf/tex/latex/evan/evan.sty).
+The preamble is currently in a separate private repository, but you can still see the older parts of it in previous commits.

 ## ▸ References 🔎